 3. New Music was written by Riverdance's Patrick Mangan and Celtic Album of the Year Winner Jennifer Licko, to feature elements of traditional Scottish music.
 Traditional Scottish tunes will be used at times throughout the show.
 However, the legends, mystery, and history that surround the Story of the Scottish Diaspora have a new perspective that must be reflected in the lyrics and style.

-4. The July 2022 Show will also feature sponsored clans.
-Providing the clans an opportunity to be involved by using their clan tartan and their clan name in the opening piece 'Calling The Clans'.
-"We want our audiences about the organizations they can join to connect more to their heritage, and the best way to do this was to make it a part of the show".
-For more information on Clan Sponsorship visit the sponsorship page.
+4. The July 2022 Show will also feature participating clans.
+Providing the clans an opportunity to be involved by using their clan tartan and their clan name in a featured Pipe tune piece 'Calling The Clans'.
+"We want our audiences to know about the organizations they can join to connect more to their heritage, and the best way to do this was to make it a part of the show".

 "The tradition, stories, language, music.
 The feelings the voices and instruments invoke are amazing.
 Learning about the historic past and the strength of the people gives me a shared pride and humble heart."